 Good well-drained soil will feed your tomato crop, promoting healthy growth.
 Well-aerated soil also promotes healthy plant growth.

-Mistake #3 – Planting Too Closely
+Mistake #3 – Plant Tomatoes Too Closely

 Some believe that planting lots of plants in a small area will increase the yields of tomatoes.
 However, this is not the case.
 When you plant tomato seedlings close to each other, you stunt their growth, causing a drop in fruit production.